 ABOUT | LILY COLLISON

 I live in Ireland with my husband and we have three adult sons.
 I have a science background with a primary degree from TCD and a Master’s from UCD.
 Over my career, I held positions in industry and education (Microbiologist, Laboratory Manager, Quality Assurance Manager, and Lecturer in Quality Management).
 I then founded a company providing training for manufacturing and service organisations.

-Cerebral palsy (CP) advocacy is also a big interest of mine.
-Cerebral palsy first came into our lives when our youngest son, Tommy, was one.
-His diagnosis began a long journey from then to today, where he is now aged 26, living independently and working in San Francisco, as do his two brothers.
+Cerebral palsy first came into our lives when our youngest son, Tommy, was born.
+His diagnosis at age one, began a long journey from then to today, where he is now a college graduate, living independently and working in San Francisco, as do his brothers.

-Since a book on spastic diplegia did not exist when Tommy was diagnosed and still did not exist today, I wrote one in conjunction with senior medical staff at Gillette Children’s Specialty Healthcare.
-The result is Spastic Diplegia—Bilateral Cerebral Palsy.
+Since a book on spastic diplegia did not exist when Tommy was diagnosed and still did not exist today, I wrote Spastic Diplegia–Bilateral Cerebral Palsy in conjunction with senior medical staff at Gillette Children’s Specialty Healthcare.
 My hope is that its existence will help other families searching for that much-needed information.
 In addition to families, healthcare professionals, educators, and students will also benefit from reading it.
 All proceeds from the book are going to CP research.

 But once a book is published, that is not the end of the story.
 Letting people know of its existence is the next challenge.
-Anything you can do to help us spread the word is greatly appreciated–for example purchasing the book, sharing this link … Thank you in advance!
+Anything you can do to help us spread the word is greatly appreciated.
+Thank you in advance!